Logical Reasoning

 Skill tested: Agree/Disagree · how this choice captures the argument's function is the move to repeat next time.

-whether contemporary public art creates only
+4. whether contemporary public art creates

 As we analyzed, Elsa never speaks directly to contemporary art, nor does she comment on what public art has or hasn't done.
 She only speaks to what public art should / shouldn't do.

-5. Out of Scope: wise9% picked this
+Out of Scope: wise

 Neither person is using language about whether it's wise for contemporary public art to help achieve a consensus on a subject.
 And Laurie is not even saying that contemporary public art should help the public to achieve a consensus.
 She was saying that public art should express a consensus.
 The art would be a reflection of the consensus that already exists, not the catalyst that helps the public to achieve a consensus they don't already have.